 Clean your horse’s urine-stained tail

-Tips on managing just such a tail.
+Tips on managing a dirty tail

-- Also remember that daily care for a few minutes a day is much easier than massive, last-ditch efforts when things are horribly sticky, tangled, and stained.
+- Also, remember that daily care for a few minutes a day is much easier than massive, last-ditch efforts when things are horribly sticky, tangled, and stained.

 This gelding’s tail is stained and sticky from gross bedding.